bjornbytes/lovr-docs/guides/FAQ.md

 > Does LÖVR work on Linux?

-Yes.
-Linux is an officially supported platform.
+Yes, Linux is an officially supported platform and there are precompiled binaries distributed as AppImages.
 LÖVR is compatible with Steam's OpenXR runtime and monado, an open source OpenXR runtime.
-There are precompiled binaries distributed as AppImages.

 > Does LÖVR support AR?